Skip to main content

 • Use native integrations wherever possible for broader support and easy-of-setup.

-• Avoid duplicating container IDs β€” prefer using only the integration.
+• Avoid duplicating container IDs β€” use only the integration without combining it with a code snippet

 • Checkout pages do not allow custom code snippets β€” use the integrations to track sales attribution.